-And part of maintaining healthy community relations includes offering employment opportunities, along with land-use compensation, infrastructure and various community initiatives.
+And a part of maintaining healthy community relations includes offering employment opportunities, along with land-use compensation, infrastructure and various community initiatives.

 Cuervo has retained up to 50 locals from Misanapata to help with exploration.

-A transportation study completed in March 2009 by Vancouver-based firm Sandwell Engineering suggests that a pipeline will be the best way to transfer material from the site to a cape-class port site, making use of the elevation drop and abundance of water on the property.
+A detailed transportation study completed in March 2009 by Vancouver-based firm Sandwell Engineering suggests a pipeline will be the best way to transfer material from the site to a cape-class port site, making use of the elevation drop and abundance of water on the property.
 The nearest tidewater port at Matarani is located 320 km from the project.
 Shipment from there to Asian ports is estimated to take 33 days.

 “The pipeline makes a lot of sense,” Watts says.
 “It’s expensive to build but really cheap to operate.”